|Day||Walk Type||Start Time||End Time|

 Well, number one, of course, you might be self-isolating in Bristol, Swansea, Killarney or Edinburgh.
 Or maybe even further afield.

-Joining me on Yours truly Jack the Ripper whether you’re in Ames, Iowa, or Frankfurt, Germany you just sign into my Zoom meeting and we can talk and enjoy a virtual tour through London’s East End.
+Joining me (Richard Walker) on Yours truly Jack the Ripper whether you’re in Ames, Iowa, or Frankfurt, Germany you just sign into my Zoom meeting and we can talk and enjoy a virtual tour through London’s East End.
 No airport check-ins, passport control or hotel bills.

 Just as important is the simple fact that there is not one of the Jack the Ripper Walks available on the streets of London that will take you to every one of the murder sites.
 On this interactive Jack the Ripper virtual tour with the help of Zoom you will not only get to every one of the crime scenes but you will visit them in order with your very own live tour guide.